News

 How to Loiter in a Turf War (2022) by Coco Solid.
 Everyone needs to read this.
 It has so much to say about gentrification and belonging and it will carve out a place in your heart and reside there.

-**Just released or coming soon — fiction
+Just released — fiction

 kitten (Feb 2024) by Olive Nuttall and Amma (March 2024) by Saraid de Silva.
 Dealing with perspectives, past pain, love, the in-between-spaces, and family drama.
 I am always here for family drama.
 Especially other peoples’.
 I am adding these to my read-next pile that is always in danger of overwhelming me in the best of book nerd ways.